fehler/miscellany/registering-a-trade-mark/registering-a-trade-mark.md

 The following is what I learned through the process of registering a trade mark for ‘Mr Murphy’ (my consultancy business that is focused on developing digital and printed learning materials).

+I wrote this for a client to summarise the process for them, but I hope others might find it useful, too.

 —[Christopher Murphy][00]

+<small>Estimated reading time: 5 minutes.</small>

 Trade Mark Basics
 -----------------

-The process to register a trade mark takes about four months if no-one objects and a registered trade mark lasts for 10 years.
+The process to register a trade mark takes about four months if there are no objections and a registered trade mark lasts for 10 years.

 **Registering a trade mark in the UK only protects your brand in the UK.
 There are different processes for registering [EU and international trade marks][01].**

 GOV.UK maintain a list of trade marks that you can search before you register your own trade mark.

-trade marks are listed by classes.
+Trade marks are listed by classes.
 Each class contains a list of pre-approved terms that cover all of the goods or services included in that class.

 + Goods are listed in classes 1 to 34.
 + Services are listed in classes 35 to 45.

 GOV.UK maintains a list of classes at [trade mark cross search list][02].
 On this page you’ll gain an understanding of how different goods and services are classified.
 There is guidance provided on [this page][03].

-For example, trade mark Class 41 is used if you are registering a trade mark for **education, training, and sports and entertainment services**.
+For example, Trade Mark Class 41 is used if you are registering a trade mark for **education, training, and sports and entertainment services**.
 This might include:

 + education services;
 + conducting educational workshops in the field of business; and